Donate

 Why Not Comply I — First of a Two-Part Series

 Many stroke survivors are patients for the rest of their lives.
 They remain under a doctor’s care, taking medicine and living with dietary, exercise and stress management prescriptions.
 Living this way is called “compliance” or “adherence.”
 It means “doing what your doctors tell you to do.”
-Part I looks at the psychological barriers to compliance.
+Part I looks at the psychological barriers to adherence or complying with recommended treatments.

 Solutions For Compliance